lvladikov/ai-media/README.md

 ## Usage

 The script `ai-media.py` serves as the main entry point, relying on feature modules located in the `ai_media` directory.
-To run the tool from a different location, ensure you move both the `ai-media.py` file and the `ai_media` directory together.
+To run the tool from a different location, ensure you move both `ai-media.py` and `requirements.txt` files, as well as the `ai_media` directory together.

 **Example Command:**